Dropbox rolls out content suggestions to highlight files you may need most

 This latest rollout comes hot on the heels of some notable updates at Dropbox — it recently added new file-search functionality to its desktop app, as well as filters to help Dropbox.com users search for content based on file type.
 And a few weeks back, Dropbox and Google finally launched their long-awaited G Suite integration that allows users to work with Google Docs, Sheets, and Slides directly inside Dropbox.

-While the new content suggestions are already rolling out to all users, the feature may not actually show up for everyone — it will depend on how much they use Dropbox.
+While the new content suggestions are already rolling out to all users, the feature may not actually show up for everyone — it depends how much someone uses Dropbox.

 A spokesperson told VentureBeat that the company intends to expand content suggestions to all Dropbox apps in the future.